 Finally, possibly because our children are putting an increased pressure on companies with their Fridays for Future marches, our data centers switched to green electricity.

-We are very happy that now all systems - the laptops of our developers as well as the email servers for your encrypted mailboxes - rely solely on green energy.
+We are very happy that now all systems - the laptops of our developers as well as the email servers for your encrypted mailboxes - rely solely on green electricity.
 This makes Tutanota's emails green, secure and private.

 What is green email?